sevagh/multiband-transient-shaper/README.md

 6. Apply the desired gain curve (attack, sustain) on the band-passed signal
 7. Sum all transient-enhanced (or -suppressed) 24 band-passed signals to produce the final, transient-sculpted audio

+There are [MATLAB](./matlab) and [Python](./python) versions.
+The Python version includes a demo combined with harmonic-percussive source separation to perform some form of noise-gated drum beat extraction.

 #### What's it for?

 The transient shaper is related to dynamic range  compressors, expanders, limiters, and noisegates - exactly how is not my forte, I'm not an audio engineer.
 I use the transient enhancer/attack gain curve creates a noise-gate-like effect, making it potentially useful for enhancing strong percussive beats for futher MIR algorithms (e.g. beat tracking).
 You should listen for yourself to see if you'll find this useful.